Loening OL

-The Loening OL, also known as the Loening Amphibian, was an American two-seat amphibious biplane designed by Grover Loening and built by Loening for the United States Army Air Corps and the United States Navy.
+The Loening OL, also known as the Loening Amphibian, is an American two-seat amphibious biplane designed by Grover Loening and built by Loening for the United States Army Air Corps and the United States Navy.

 Design and development

 First flown in 1923, the OL was a high-performance amphibian with a large single hull and stabilizing floats fitted underneath each lower wing.
 The landing gear was retractable by use of a hand crank in the cockpit, and the plane was equipped with a tailskid for operations on land.
 It had a tandem open cockpit for a crew of two.
 The aircraft could be flown from either cockpit, with a wheel control in the forward cockpit and a removable stick control in the rear.
 Navigation and engine instruments were located in the forward cockpit.

 The hull was built of Duralumin on a wooden frame, with five watertight compartments connected through a selector switch to a bilge pump in the rear cockpit.
 Plugs in the bottom of each compartment permitted drainage on the ground.
 The fuselage was constructed on top of the hull.
 The aircraft was strength-tested at Columbia University.

 The United States Army Air Corps ordered four prototypes as the XCOA-1, powered by a 400-hp Liberty V-1650-1 engine mounted inverted for clearance of the three-bladed variable-pitch steel propeller.
 The engine came with a fire suppression sprinkler system and was encased in a streamlined cowling to protect it from sea spray.
 Oil from a tank in the fuselage was cooled by passing through a spiral copper tube exposed to the slipstream on top of the cowling.
 The fuel tanks were mounted inside the hull, with a 140-gallon (530-liter) gasoline tank under the wings, and a reserve 60-gallon (230-liter) gasoline-benzol tank between the cockpits.
 Total fuel capacity provided for roughly ten hours of flight.

 A number of variants were introduced for both the Army and the Navy.
 During later production, the company merged with the Keystone Aircraft Corporation.